Long-Moody construction of braid group representations and Haraoka's multiplicative middle convolution for KZ-type equations: Abstract

 \section{Abstract}

-In this paper, we establish a correspondence between algebraic and analytic approaches to constructing representations of the braid group $B_n$, namely Katz-Long-Moody construction and multiplicative middle convolution for Knizhnik-Zamolodchikov (KZ)-type equations, respectively.
-The Katz-Long-Moody construction yields an infinite sequence of representations of $F_n \rtimes B_n$ \cite{hiroe2023long}.
-On the other hand, the fundamental group of the domain of the $n$-valued KZ-type equation is isomorphic to the pure braid group $P_n$.
-The multiplicative middle convolution for the KZ-type equation provides an analytical framework for constructing (anti-)representations of $P_n$ \cite{haraoka2020multiplicative}.
-Furthermore, we show that this construction preserves unitarity relative to a Hermitian matrix and establish an algorithm to determine the signature of the Hermitian matrix.
+{In this paper, we establish a correspondence between the algebraic and analytic approaches to constructing representations of the braid group $B_n$: the Katz-Long-Moody construction and the multiplicative middle convolution for Knizhnik-Zamolodchikov (KZ)-type equations, respectively.
+Furthermore, we demonstrate that this construction preserves the representations' unitarity relative to a Hermitian matrix and present an algorithm that determines the signature of this matrix for all but finitely many parameters $\lambda$ with $|\lambda|=1$ and $\lambda\neq 1$. }

-\keywords{KZ-type equation \and representation of braid groups \and Long-Moody construction}
+\keywords{KZ-type equation, representation of braid groups, Long-Moody construction}